snakearrow/Overtime/README.md

-Android app written in Angular / ionic that tracks your daily work time.
+Android app written in Angular / ionic that tracks your daily work time